 By the end of the hostilities in 1994, Armenians controlled 14–16 percent of Azerbaijani territory, including Nagorno-Karabakh.

-In 1994, Huseynov, then prime minister, attempted another military coup against Heydar Aliyev but was arrested.
+In 1994, Prime Minister Huseynov attempted a military coup against Heydar Aliyev but was arrested.

-On 12 November 1995, the structural formation of the political system was completed by the adoption of the constitution.
+On 12 November 1995, the structural formation of the political system was completed with the adoption of the constitution.

-In 1995, another coup was attempted against Aliyev by Rovshan Javadov, which was averted.
+In 1995, another coup was attempted against Aliyev by Rovshan Javadov, resulting in his death.

-On 6 November 1996, Bahrain was the most recent country to recognize Azerbaijan's independence from the collapsing Soviet Union.
+On November 6, 1996, Bahrain became the most recent country to recognize Azerbaijan's independence from the collapsing Soviet Union.

-On 10 April 1997, the Security Council was established as a deliberative body under the president, organized according to the constitution.
+On April 10, 1997, the Security Council was established as a deliberative body under the president.

-In October 1998, Aliyev was re-elected for a second term.
+In October 1998, Heydar Aliyev was re-elected for a second term as president of Azerbaijan.

-On 16 June 1999, the legal status of local state administration was determined through the adoption of the provision on local executive authority.
+In June 1999, a provision determining the legal status of local state administration on local executive authority was adopted.

-National protection of the environment accelerated after 2001 due to increased state budget revenues from the Baku–Tbilisi–Ceyhan pipeline.
+After 2001, national protection of the environment accelerated due to increased state budget revenues from the Baku–Tbilisi–Ceyhan pipeline.

-Since 2001, Azerbaijan has been a member of the Council of Europe.
+Since 2001, Azerbaijan has been a member of the Council of Europe and maintains good relations with the European Union.

 As of 2002, other Christian denominations in Azerbaijan included Lutherans, Baptists, and Molokans.